[symon]

 distributes the information to connected listeners.
 Listeners can connect

-to symux on a tcp port and receive incoming symon(8) transmissions
+to symux on a fifo and receive incoming symon(8) transmissions decoded

 symux needs no specific privileges besides being able to open it's ports